antonsoo/ecommerce-support-chatbot/README.md

 ## Demo

-Try out the live chatbot demo here: [Link to your Hugging Face Spaces app] (Replace with the actual link when you deploy it)
+Try out the live chatbot demo here: https://huggingface.co/spaces/antonsoloviev/ecommerce-support-chatbot If you would like to try the demo, please ask me to re-enable the computing resources on the space hosting the demo.

 ## Dataset